When you are digging the hole for the foundation, that is the start of building your home, barn or whatever building.

-For certain situations, you could instead of excavating the whole area, dig trenches where your footings are located.
-This will work great for simple layouts.
-But if there is plumbing located under the slab you could create a lot more work for a plumber.
+For certain situations, you could dig trenches where your footings are located instead of excavating the whole area.
+Trenching will work great for simple layouts.
+But if there is plumbing located underneath the slab, you will create a lot more work for a plumber.
 And Plumbers don't like digging any more than they have to!
-Excavating the whole area nice and level, stepped if needed, makes the work of building your foundation and the additional work you need doing inside the foundation much more straightforward.
-So suck it up and don't get cheap too on the excavation.Calculator: Estimate how many truckloads it will take to remove excavated material off-site.
+Excavating the whole area nicely and level, stepped if needed, makes building your foundation and the additional work you need doing inside the foundation much more straightforward.
+So suck it up and don't get cheap on the excavation.Calculator: Estimate how many truckloads it will take to remove excavated material off-site.